 Some Intune functions may require extra dependencies to be present on the local machine.
-There may be a prompt to download them, which RayPack does automatically.
+You may be prompted to download them, which RayPack does automatically.
 Without these dependencies however the process will be aborted.

 Once the folder is configured, press Next > to go to the Summary screen and confirm the settings by pressing the Process > button.